pmlmodelling/nctoolkit/README.md

 ## Installation

 The easiest way to install the package is using conda.
-This will install both the Python package and all system dependencies.
+This will install nctoolkit and all system dependencies.
 ```sh
 conda install -c rwi nctoolkit
 ```